StefanSchroeder/Gocal/README.md

 		-photo=filename: Show single photo (single image in PNG JPG GIF)

 This option will add this image to every month.
+The filename can be a URL, and must start with http:// and must have a valid image extension.

 		-photos=directory: Show multiple photos (directory with PNG JPG GIF)